 The 6 Best Places to Watch the Destin Harbor Fireworks

-Throughout this guide, I’ll refer back to the map using the color coding and numbers to help you easily locate each spot.
+Throughout this guide, I’ll refer back to the map using the color coding and numbers to help you locate each spot.
 The approximate location of the fireworks barge is marked with a green star.

 1. Destin Harbor Boardwalk and Harborwalk Village

 The Destin Harbor Boardwalk and Harborwalk Village viewing area, marked in purple on the map, stretches from Emerald Grande to Boathouse Oyster Bar along Destin Harbor.
-You can catch a great view of the Destin Harbor fireworks from almost anywhere along the waterfront here.
+You can catch a great view of the fireworks from almost anywhere along the waterfront here.

-Even restaurants and bars farther down the harbor outside of the Harborwalk boundary, like AJ’s, Tailfins, Boathouse, and the Edge still offer a great view of the fireworks even though they are a little further away.
+Restaurants and bars farther down the harbor outside of the Harborwalk Village boundary, like AJ’s, Tailfins, Boathouse, and The Edge, still offer great views even though they’re a little farther away.

 Parking Information